citrix/citrix-daas-rest-go/citrixquickdeploy/docs/VNetResourceLocations.md

 HasResourceLocations returns a boolean if a field has been set.

+### SetResourceLocationsNil

+`func (o *VNetResourceLocations) SetResourceLocationsNil(b bool)`

+ SetResourceLocationsNil sets the value for ResourceLocations to be an explicit nil

+### UnsetResourceLocations
+`func (o *VNetResourceLocations) UnsetResourceLocations()`

+UnsetResourceLocations ensures that no value is present for ResourceLocations, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)